 Some Work Track members have expressed that is beneficial for there to be more TLDs, regardless of the intended use, and ICANN should eliminate unnecessary barriers to establishing new TLDs absent evidence of harm.

 Some Work Track members have expressed that governments do not have a legal basis for claiming the right to provide support/non-objection, stating that national law and local law on the protection of geographic names is only applicable within the country in which the law exists.
+From one perspective, if there is a relevant local or national law, it should be enforced by the applicable government, not by ICANN.

 Some Work Track members have expressed that governments should not have special rights or privileges absent explicit justification under international law.